 This cake is gluten free, FODMAP friendly, nut free and easily made dairy free.
-There are plenty of substitution options, which we’ll dive into below!
+It is free of xanthan gum, and uses only a single flour: white rice flour.
+There are plenty of substitution options, which we’ll dive into below.

 The recipe uses fine white rice flour alone as the backbone of the cake.
 Rice flour is a good sturdy gluten free flour, and one that is readily available both at supermarkets and health food stores.
 Because we’re only using one flour for this cake, however, there are a few caveats.